Nim Li Punit

 Nim Li Punit (/nim li puˈnit/) is a Maya Classic Period site in the Toledo District of the nation of Belize, located 50 kilometres north of the town of Punta Gorda, and directly adjacent to the village of Indian Creek.
 Nim Li Punit is sometimes known as Big Hat or Top Hat; the name is Kekchi Maya for "Big Hat", referring to the large elaborate head-dress on a stela sculpture found on site depicting one of the site's ancient kings.
 It is bordered by the Maya Mountains to the west and lowland swamps and the Caribbean Sea to the east.

 Nim Li Punit is a medium-sized site from the Maya Classic Period, flourishing from the 5th century AD through the 8th century AD.
 It consists of structures around three plazas, including several step-pyramids, the tallest being 11 meters high.
-It was populated in the Mayan Classic Period and reached a maximum population of around 7000 residents, but was rapidly abandoned when the Mayan civilization began to decline.
+It was populated in the Maya Classic Period and reached a maximum population of around 7000 residents, but was rapidly abandoned when the Maya civilization began to decline.
 There was extensive trade throughout the region in goods such as obsidian during this period.
 In addition to trade, fertile soils in the area helped in the success of the settlement.
 Archaeological exploration of Nim li Punit began in 1976, though the site was already known to locals.

 Geography and geology

-Nim Li Punit is situated in the foothills of the Maya Mountains in close proximity proximity to multiple mountain streams.
-The Maya Mountains form a nearly impenetrable backdrop of forest to the north and east, while the expansive somewhat swampy coastal lowlands adjoining the Caribbean Sea lie to the east.
+Nim Li Punit is situated in the foothills of the Maya Mountains in close proximity to multiple mountain streams.
+The Maya Mountains form a nearly impenetrable backdrop of forest to the north and west, while the expansive somewhat swampy coastal lowlands adjoining the Caribbean Sea lie to the east.
 Low-lying swampland between the Sarstoon and Temash Rivers is situated to the south.
 The site is within two kilometres of Belize's Southern Highway, accessed by an unpaved road.
 (The Southern Highway itself is paved in the vicinity of the site).
 Area soils are relatively fertile for tropical standards, and explain the region's ability to support sizeable indigenous settlements such as Nim Li Punit.
 Local sandstones are found in nearby stream and river beds, and these materials were used as the principal building stones for the site's structures and stelae.
 The Maya Mountains and foothills are among the oldest surface rock formations of Central America; these Paleozoic sediments were uplifted about 200 million years ago in the late Carboniferous (Pennsylvanian) and Early Permian periods.